JuanRugerio/AI_Risk_Prediction_And_Treatment_Effect_Estimation/README.md

  This project contributed to the results of the publicly funded research project by the german government called AIR PTE, standing for Artificial Intelligence Risk Prediction and Treatment Effect Estimation.

+## How to run:
+Since this project was developed with protected data, it is not possible to present it to the user to reproduce results.

 ## Stack:

 Python, TensorFlow, PyTorch, Scikit-Learn, Pandas, Numpy, Matplotlib